By Cassie Bailey | Published: August 7, 2025 | Updated: April 15, 2026

-What: Take a walking tour of Rome’s most renowned markets and eateries while learning about the city’s time-honored culinary traditions.
-Savor authentic Roman cuisine in the heart of the so-called Eternal City.
+What: While on your cruise to Italy, take a walking tour of Rome’s most renowned markets and eateries while learning about the city’s time-honored culinary traditions.

 Cool factor: Some of the incredible foods you’ll sample may include fried codfish from a popular Jewish Ghetto delicatessen, pizza Bianca from the famous Campo de’Fiori market, and fried risotto balls in the Trastevere neighborhood.